diffblue/cbmc/README_complexity_graph.md

   --add-library
   Includes the CBMC library for functions like `malloc`, `free`, etc.

+  --complexity-graph-global-scores
+  Uses a more global notion of scoring, where the "global score" for a node is the number of paths to that node multiplied by the sum of the global scores of its children.

 The following flags can be used with the main CBMC executable
 ```